University Power Plant

 Oakdale Renewable Energy Plant

-The Oakdale Renewable Energy Plant is a project under consideration for constructing and operating an energy plant using alternative and renewable energy sources such as biomass, landfill gas, anaerobic digester methane, and gasifier syngas.
+The Oakdale Renewable Energy Plant is designed to operate using alternative and renewable energy sources such as biomass, landfill gas, anaerobic digester methane, and gasifier syngas.
 Oakdale Renewable Energy Plant

 The Chilled Water Utility has 15 chillers and 2 absorption units, exceeding 40,000 tons of cooling capacity for the UI Campus.
 Chilled Water